Excerpts from expat life in Japan

 Expat divorce is much more complicated than divorcing in your home country.

 If I can do it all over again, I would consult a lawyer regarding divorce laws for expat couples before moving.
 I think it is a sound advice for all married couples who are considering an expat life.
 It may sound negative for happily married couples to consult a lawyer before you are starting a new life in a foreign land.
 However, speaking from experiences, life as expats can change the couple dynamics dramatically and bring new challenges that any married couple are not ready for.
-I am not saying that every expat couple can end up facing divorce, but I do advice to at least have some legal knowledge regarding expat divorce.
+I am not saying that every expat couple can end up facing divorce, but I do advise to at least have some legal knowledge regarding expat divorce.
 I’ve learned the hard way that expat divorce is much more complicated than divorcing in your home country.
 For example, custody rights can become a huge issue if the divorced couple wants different things.
 One of the parent can be deported and lose the parental right of her/his children if the parent who has the VISA gets the custody.

 Your best moment to date?